 Eureka, California is the most central spot to base a tour of California's north coast or to visit Humboldt County.
 With a Victorian-styled Old Town, water sports on the bay and plenty of natural beauty all around to enjoy.
+Eureka and Humboldt County are popular with travelers who are hikers, nature lovers and anyone who likes Victorian architecture.

 You can plan your day trip or weekend getaway to Eureka and Humboldt County using the resources below.